Girl Scout Programs

 Contact email@example.com for scheduling.

 Do you love ponies?
 Come learn about our ponies in this fun event.
-You'll learn about horses, how to be safe around them, and their basic care.
-Troops will get a first experience of riding, when they hop-aboard for a short lead-line ride around the ring.
-Tour our horse facilities.
+You'll learn about horses, basic safety, and their day to day care.
+Troops will get a first experience of riding, when they tack up for a brief ride with our staff.
+Tour our horse facilities, see where our horses sleep at night, play during the day, feed/supplies and storage and much more!

-Brownies will learn about all the things in our Horse Fan program, plus we will start to explore the different types of horse breeds and riding styles.
-You'll learn about their care, equipment, food and how you need to act around horses to stay safe.
-Get some hands-on time as you learn about horse grooming.
+Brownies will learn about all about our horses, safety and about day to day care as well, plus we will start to explore the different types of horse breeds and riding styles.
+You'll learn about their care, equipment and all about feed.
+Learn the basics of grooming before you tack up for a brief ride around the rings with our staff.

 Please note: At the time of registration the balance for your group is due to secure your troop's spot.
 Please contact our office with any questions regarding payments.